-Fire Damage Lawyers in McAllen Protecting the Rights of Fire Victims
+Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

-The attorneys at the law firm of Flores & Pelaez-Prada PLLC have dedicated themselves to fighting for the rights of those who have been underpaid or had a property damage claim denied.
-We pledge to help you recover any damages that you may be entitled to under the terms of your policy.
+The wind damage attorneys at the law firm of Flores & Pelaez-Prada PLLC have dedicated themselves to fighting for the rights of those who have been underpaid or had a property damage claim denied.
+We pledge to help you recover any damages that you may be entitled to under the terms of your homeowners insurance policy.

 Contact our law firm today to schedule a free case review by calling us at 855-STORMS-4.
 We look forward to explaining your legal rights as well as any other options that you may have.